What is Flyball?

 Flyball is a relay race with four dogs on a team.
 The course consists of a start/finish line, four hurdles spaced 10 feet apart, a box and a backboard.
 The first hurdle is 6 feet from the start/finish line and the box is 15 feet from the last hurdle.
 The backboard is placed 7 feet upwards behind the box.
 The dogs jump the hurdles and step on the spring loaded box that shoots out a tennis ball.
 The dog catches the ball and then returns over the 4 hurdles; when the dog crosses the start/finish line the next dog goes.
 The first team to have all 4 dogs run without errors wins the heat.
 Each heat consists of 2 teams in a knockout race.

-Training is on Sunday morning from 11 to 12 noon at the field at Auchincruive – any changes to this will be notified on Facebook page.
+Training is currently held on Sunday morning 10.30am till 12 noon in the field at Auchincruive – any changes to this will be notified on Facebook page.

 Contact: Angela Kelly, 07801 758721

 Membership of the club is currently £20 for single membership, £25 for a family membership and £10 for senior or junior membership.